Skip to content

 To test SSO integration, use PROFILE=sso:

-make start UI=true PROFILE=sso
+make start PROFILE=sso

 Running E2E tests locally